Information Management and Archiving

 Memory Campus

-Memory Campus is an information management cluster in Mikkeli, South Savo.
+Memory Campus is an information management cluster based in Mikkeli, South Savo.
 The cluster develops methodological expertise, research and training in archiving, digitisation, digitalisation and information management, utilising the latest technologies.
-Memory Campus is based on long-term, nationally unique expertise in archiving, digitisation, usability and information management built in Mikkeli.
+Memory Campus is based on nationally unique expertise in archiving, digitisation, usability and information management built in Mikkeli across decades.

 Memory Lab

-Memory Lab is a new research environment in Mikkeli specialising in data refinement.
-Memory Lab offers companies and research partners an innovative platform for leveraging the potential of artificial intelligence to refine preserved data and develop new business.
+Memory Lab is a new research environment in Mikkeli focused on data valorisation.
+Memory Lab offers companies and research partners an innovative platform for leveraging the potential of artificial intelligence to refine data and develop new business.
 The aim is to strengthen collaboration, facilitate innovation and commercialise concepts.
-Memory Lab’s capacity and specialist services are offered to companies and communities for experimentation during the research and product development phases.
+Memory Lab’s capacity and specialist services are offered to companies and communities for experimentation as part of research and product development.

 Learn more about our research and projects